A lone snow-dusted mountain peak under cold clear light, a faint trail of steady ascent below.

 Each Big Five dimension, as it tends to show up when the sun is in Capricorn.
 Archetypal parallel, not personality prediction — the best available research (Hartmann, Reuter, and Hahn, 2006) finds no reliable sun-sign link.
 The pages are honest about that, and still useful as a mirror.

 Capricorn finds natural allies in the other earth signs Taurus and Virgo, and depth with Scorpio and Pisces.
 The classic opposite is Cancer: two cardinal signs, one that builds outward into the world and one that builds inward toward home, each secretly needing the other's territory.
-Explore Kismet compatibility, or move to Aquarius, who teaches Capricorn that the structure is not the point — it is what the structure frees.
+Explore our compatibility, or move to Aquarius, who teaches Capricorn that the structure is not the point — it is what the structure frees.

 Capricorn in relationships — twelve patterns, two lenses